 Around the roof perimeter, we installed IB’s new Copper Drip edge metal with PVC coated flange, which allows us to seamlessly integrate copper with an IB roof.
 The PVC cover tape is welded to both the roofing membrane and a drip edge metal, leaving exposed copper to give this roof a beautiful look of a classic slate roof with copper flashing.

-PVC Roof Repair – Trocal and Sarnafil PVC roofs repaired with IB roofing material.
+PVC Roof Repair – Trocal and Sarnafil PVC Roofs Repaired With IB Roofing Material

 Check out the video of this new PVC Roof repair: